wixplosives/stylable.io/docs/getting-started/get-started.md

 **Stylable** is a CSS preprocessor that enables you to write reusable, highly-performant, styled components.
 Each component exposes a style API that maps its internal parts so you can reuse components across teams without sacrificing stylability.

-- Scopes styles to components so they don't "leak" and clash with other styles.
+- Namespace styles to components so they don't "leak" and clash with other styles.
 - Enables custom pseudo-classes and pseudo-elements that abstract the internal structure of a component.
 These can then be styled externally.

 At build time, the preprocessor converts the **Stylable** CSS into flat, static, valid, vanilla CSS that works cross-browser.